Bala-Reducedata/Twitter-Gnip-Stream/README.md

 Repostiory Description:

-*Package Gnipparser has a server that would connect to the Gnip stream and read the Json data and the parser would parse the Json, gets required data and writes them to a  MySql Database.
+*Package Gnipparser has a server that would connect to the Gnip stream and read the Json data and the parser would parse the Json, pulls the required data and writes them to a  MySql Database.

 *Package TwitterBrowser is a Play framework repository that reads the required values from the Json data that is fed into the MySql database and renders the insight on the fetched data in the form of the listed below charts -